Salvia: Everything You Need To Know

 When the Mazatec method was first used, it was carried out as a spiritual ceremony inside a dimly lit room, with a tripsitter watching over the ones who were about to trip and expand their minds.

-The Second Mazatec Method
+The second Mazatec method

 The second is, in a nutshell, simply eating Salvia leaves.
 The user chews the leaf thoroughly for a period of time, grinding out the Salvinorin A and allowing it to absorb through their tongue & mouth’s membranes before they swallow the leaves.
 The second Mazatec method is still less potent per leaf volume than a quid, talked about more later.
 Salvia leaves are also bitter and tough, making them difficult to get down your throat and swallow.
 The two Mazatec methods have their perks, but overall, they are definitely not the choice of most regular Salvia users.